focusaurus/peterlyons.com-zola/content/problog/2024-04-kipra-keyboard.md

 I got both halves of the keyboard working when directly plugged into the computer via USB fine basically on the first try with no errors.
 But I couldn't get the TRRS connection to work so the secondary half would type.
 I spent a day reading QMK's extremely-confusing docs about serial, i2c, uart, usart, pio and flailing around until clutch help on discord arrived to guide me through the exact right settings for `config.h`, `rules.mk`, etc. There were dozens of rounds of recompiling and reflashing both halves then carefully recabling and seeing yet again the right side did nothing.
 TRRS comes with the risk of short circuits so care must be taken to always disconnect USB before working with the TRRS cable.

 I got some clutch help on discord from someone who actually understands what the RP2040 has built in and that most of the QMK docs are for older, less capable chips, and most of what I needed was default.
 Oh and ALSO there was a super confusing MCU pinout off by one error.
-Sadly, the way this build works out, my MCUs have 1 more through hole per side than the footprint on the PCB has.
-So that means that I need to snip a pin header off my pin header strip AND be sure that I mount the MCU with the correct hole empty and disconnected from the PCB.
-I actually didn't get any confirmation from discord on this.
-I studied the pinout (spoiler alert, I later learned that I was studying a slightly incorrect pinout because my assumption that the product detail page on aliexpress is for one exact product, the same page in fact sells several different MCUs with different pinouts).
+As discussed above during mounting and soldering, my MCUs have 1 more through hole per side than the PCB footprint has through holes, so that casts doubt into every "count the holes" step in the docs and creates confusion between the MCU and footprint docs.
+I later learned that I was studying a slightly incorrect pinout because my assumption that the product detail page on aliexpress is for one exact product, the same page in fact sells several different MCUs with different pinouts.
+So for the entire project I had been referencing a pinout that was similar enough to correct to not be obviously wrong, but was in fact not correct for the exact MCU part number I bought.
+So the better part of a day's flailing ended with incrementing to pin numbers by 1 in the firmware and both halves started working together properly!

 ## Vial configuration GUI for real-time remapping